ChamilJose/ChamilJose/README.md

 ## 📈 **Work Account**

-These stats reflect my **Work Account** on GitHub, showcasing my professional projects, collaborations, and contributions to open-source.
-It provides insight into my work in the tech industry.
+Stats for my **Work Account** on GitHub, showing professional projects and contributions.

 | GitHub Stats                                                                                                                                                     | Most Used Languages                                                                                                                              |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------ |